 Each teacher on duty monitors the playground and expects each child to use the safety precautions and adhere to the playground rules set by and explained by the kindergarten team.

-Music: 20 minutes Tuesday-Friday: Mr. H. (Hagiwara) is incredibly talented!
+Music: 20 minutes Tuesday-Friday: Mr. Champney is incredibly talented!
 He teaches the students lyrics and movements for the songs we sing at Charger Shine.
-The students especially enjoy the cultural and seasonal songs.
-Mr. H. also coordinates a kindergarten musical each spring that the students perform in the Howard Theatre.
+The students especially enjoy cultural and seasonal songs.
+Mrs. Champney coordinates a kindergarten musical each spring that the students perform in the Howard Theatre.

 Spanish: 20 minutes, four days a week: Students participate in an exciting, energetic, and memorable Spanish class every Monday through Thursday!
 Students learn several new vocabulary words including general greetings and responses, numbers, months of the year, animal names, and color words, just to name a few.

 Math is integrated into many different activities in our classrooms.
-Harcourt School Publishers is the math curriculum used in kindergarten.
-Math is taught using individual, small group, and whole class activities that are hands-on learning lessons paired with the opportunity to record data.
+Math Expressions is the math curriculum used in kindergarten.
+Math is taught using individual, small group, and whole-class activities that are hands-on learning lessons paired with the opportunity to record data.

 Aside from the math skills that we focus on during calendar time, kindergarteners also work on the following skills throughout the year: recognize, model, and write numerals 0-30, apply relative positions, describe solid and plane figures, identify fractional parts (whole and half), trade pennies, nickels, and dimes, recognize the value of quarters and dollars, compare, order, and measure length, and create and model addition and subtraction problems.